JayRosa27/Position-display-float/readme.md

 git status shows the status of the repository

-git add . adds all files in the folder to be tracked (you can also defined specific files)
+'git add .' adds all files in the folder to be tracked (you can also defined specific files)

 git commit -m "your commit msg here" creates a commit